parrt/msds621/README.md

 **COURSE BOOK**.
 [The Mechanics of Machine Learning](https://mlbook.explained.ai/) (in progress)

 **TARDINESS.** Please be on time for class.
 It is a big distraction if you come in late.

-**ACADEMIC HONESTY.** You must abide by the copyright laws of the United States and academic honesty policies of USF.
-You may not copy code from other current or previous students.
-All suspicious activity will be investigated and, if warranted, passed to the Dean of Sciences for action.
-Copying answers or code from other students or sources during a quiz, exam, or for a project is a violation of the university’s honor code and will be treated as such.
-Plagiarism consists of copying material from any source and passing off that material as your own original work.
-Plagiarism is plagiarism: it does not matter if the source being copied is on the Internet, from a book or textbook, or from quizzes or problem sets written up by other students.
-Giving code or showing code to another student is also considered a violation.

-The golden rule: **You must never represent another person’s work as your own.**

-If you ever have questions about what constitutes plagiarism, cheating, or academic dishonesty in my course, please feel free to ask me.

-**Note:** Leaving your laptop unattended is a common means for another student to take your work.
-It is your responsibility to guard your work.
-Do not leave your printouts laying around or in the trash. *All persons with common code are likely to be considered at fault.*

-**USF policies and legal declarations**

-*Students with Disabilities*

-If you are a student with a disability or disabling condition, or if you think you may have a disability, please contact <a href="/sds">USF Student Disability Services</a> (SDS) for information about accommodations.

-*Behavioral Expectations*

-All students are expected to behave in accordance with the <a href="https://usfca.edu/fogcutter">Student Conduct Code</a> and other University policies.

-*Academic Integrity*

-USF upholds the standards of honesty and integrity from all members of the academic community.
-All students are expected to know and adhere to the University's <a href="https://usfca.edu/academic-integrity/">Honor Code</a>.

-*Counseling and Psychological Services (CAPS)*

-CAPS provides confidential, free <a href="https://usfca.edu/student-health-safety/caps">counseling</a> to student members of our community.

-*Confidentiality, Mandatory Reporting, and Sexual Assault*

-For information and resources regarding sexual misconduct or assault visit the <a href="https://myusf.usfca.edu/title-ix">Title IX</a> coordinator or USFs <a href="http://usfca.callistocampus.org" target="_blank">Callisto website</a>.

 ## Student evaluation